emmajanedrews/base-template/_posts/2017-06-05-why-its-smarter-to-buy-than-rent-in-chicagoland.md

 ---
 layout: post
-title: "When It's Smarter to Buy Than Rent in Chicagoland"
+title: "Why It's Smarter to Buy Than Rent in Chicagoland"
 tags:
   - Home Buyer Tips
 excerpt: "With rental rates rising steadily over the last five years and housing affordability so strong, we've reached a point where buying a home could actually be cheaper than renting."